76ers stun Blazers on Korkmaz 3 with 0.4 seconds left

 The Blazers led by 21 points midway through the third quarter, only to have Philadelphia close to within three points three times early in the fourth quarter and twice down the stretch.
 An Al Horford driving dunk then cut the gap to 125-124 with 50.2 seconds remaining.

-After CJ McCollum missed a 3 for Portland, Philadelphia got the rebound and called a timeout with 14.8 seconds left.
+After CJ McCollum missed a three for Portland, Philadelphia got the rebound and called a timeout with 14.8 seconds left.
 The 76ers went inside and drew a foul with 10.1 seconds remaining.
-Ben Simmons, who entered the game shooting just 44.4 percent from the line, made two free throws for the Sixers' first lead of the game at 126-125.?
-Lillard scored a game-high 33 points on 11-for-17 shooting (8-for-12 from 3-point range) and small forward Rodney Hood had 25 on 9-of-11 shooting to lead the Blazers.
+Ben Simmons, who entered the game shooting just 44.4 percent from the line, made two free throws for the Sixers' first lead of the game at 126-125.
+Lillard scored a game-high 33 points on 11-for-17 shooting (8-for-11 from 3-point range), and small forward Rodney Hood had 25 on 9-of-11 shooting (4-for-6 from deep) to lead the Blazers.
 Hood was helped to the locker room late in the game after a collision with Simmons.

 Portland's next game is Monday night at Golden State.
 Philadelphia will play the second of four straight road games on Monday at Phoenix.